Isaiah 2 – Hope and Fear

 b.
 Concerning Judah and Jerusalem: This prophecy (continuing on through Isaiah 4) is directed towards the southern kingdom Judah and its capital Jerusalem.

 i.
 Isaiah 2:1-3 is repeated in Micah 4:1-3.
-Since Isaiah and Micah were contemporary prophets, it isn’t surprising that the same Spirit of the LORD could give these two prophets the same word, to establish and emphasize His word.
+Since Isaiah and Micah were contemporary prophets, it isn’t surprising that the same Spirit of the Lord could give these two prophets the same vision, to establish and emphasize His word.

 Now it shall come to pass in the latter days